Our Approach

 Five Organizations.
 One Shared Mission

 For twenty years, we’ve worked exclusively through five trusted Sierra Leonean organizations.
-They hold the relationship with the teachers, families and communities that make lasting change possible.
+They build relationships with the teachers, families and communities to make lasting change possible.

 Programme for Children